Just before I post my thoughts about last nights concerts I thought I would post the attached from the Shields Gazette :

 John was on lead guitar and quickly launched into the R&B classic, "Talk to your Daughter".
 It was a superb first track which was a nice taster.
 However, after it finished they all left the stage.
 Although not one of John's hits it was nonetheless well received.

-They were replaced by Messrs Healy, Nail & Whately who performed the first half of an “auf Wiedersehen" sketch written for the performance.
+They were replaced by Messrs Healy, Nail & Whately who performed the first half of an auf Wiedersehen" sketch written for the performance.
 The audience gasped as Oz showed the audience his bum!

 Denise Welsh (Tim Healy's better half) late of Coronation Street was joined on stage by Angela Lonsdale (Curly Watt's wife).
 They sang a "corrieised" version of Yesterday that was very funny.

-Following this John and the house-band (including John Jnr & Barry) returned to the stage along with the “auf Wiedersehen" guys.
+Following this John and the house-band (including John Jnr & Barry) returned to the stage along with the auf Wiedersehen" guys.
 "Sammy's" best bits were projected onto the screen behind the band while the band played the Beatles "In My Life".
 On lead vocals were Tim Healy, Jimmy Nail & Kevin Whately, while John played lead (acoustic) guitar.

-In the second half we had more “auf Wiedersehen" stuff and a jazz number from a lady called Val.
+In the second half we had more auf Wiedersehen" stuff and a jazz number from a lady called Val.
+We met "Sid the Sexist" from Viz and there was a singalong called The Geordie Rap.

 John and John Jnr. made another appearance playing "Pale Spanish Moon".
 Again John was on acoustic guitar and it was a solid performance.